revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-144.Consider I have a custom class,
+144. Considering I have a custom class,

 ```python
 class A: